StoglRobotics/ros_team_workspace/docs/use-cases/operating_system/create_setup_workspace.rst

    setup-ros-workspace-docker WS_FOLDER ROS_DISTRO

 Like the ``setup-ros-workspace`` script, the ``setup-ros-workspace-docker`` script creates a new local ROS workspace.
 Then a Ubuntu docker container is built and the new created workspace is mounted inside the docker container under the same directory as in the host.
-The first time a docker container is build can take quite a while.
+The first time a docker container is built can take quite a while.
 When the first build is finished you are directly connected as user inside the container.
 You can verify this by checking if your hostname has changed.
 To exit a container simply type the ``exit`` command.

 Reconnect to a container
 """"""""""""""""""""""""""